sergeyen7/sergeyen7.github.io/index.md

 In statistics, such distribution is called “positively skewed.”

-On the right are very rare trades with very large profits - big trends.
+On the right side are very rare trades with very large profits - big trends.
 They are called “outliers” or “fat tails” and bring the main profits in trend following.

 ## Example in stocks